Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- Irvin gets the start for the Orioles, his 12th of the season.
-He is 1-3 with a 4.78 ERA and 58 strikeouts through 64 2/3 innings pitched.
+- Bradish will look for his 10th victory when he makes the start for the Orioles, his 25th of the season.
+He is 9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched.

-- The lefty's most recent appearance was on Friday against the Colorado Rockies, when he threw six innings, surrendering four earned runs while allowing six hits.
+- In his most recent time out on Saturday, the right-hander threw six innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.